German states launch lonely bid to ban far-right NPD

 The NPD, which was founded in 1964 and won just 1.3 percent of the vote in September's election, has no seats in the federal parliament but has cleared the five percent threshold to win representation in regional states.

-"There is a recognisable affinity" between the NPD and Hitler's Nazi party that justifies a ban, the states said in their petition to the court.
-They based their case on the NPD's "degrading racism".

 The states want to ban the NPD and prevent it receiving the taxpayer funding for which parties are eligible.
-The NPD got 1.4 million euros (1.1 million pounds) in 2012.
+The NPD got 1.4 million euros ($542,000) in 2012.

-More radical than populist anti-immigrant parties in France, Britain and the Netherlands, the NPD campaigns for full employment, greater national sovereignty in defence and foreign affairs and an end to immigration.

 "It would have been better from a political point of view if the federal government had joined with the states but from a legal point of view that won't have any impact," said Carsten Koschmieder, political scientist at Berlin's Free University.